If romance novels are expressions of faith, it would seem logical that they should share features of other belief systems. In particular,

 Such pronouncements are based on three premises: that romances exercise undue freedom concerning erotic matters; that women are especially susceptible to the charms of such erotic entertainments; and that the consequent effect of romance upon women will be to make them sexually unruly.
 (Hackett 10–11)

 Critics with this attitude towards romances have, however, often been inclined to go yet further and question the morality of fiction as a whole.
 From the mid-eighteenth century through to the early decades of the nineteenth, “It seems there was hardly any crime, sin or personal catastrophe that injudicious reading was not held to cause directly or indirectly—from murder, suicide, rape, and violent revolution, through prostitution, adultery and divorce, to pride, vanity, and slapdash housewifery” (Pearson 8).
-W. F. Gallaway, writing about “The Conservative Attitude Toward Fiction, 1770–1830” finds that in this period “the novel was supposed to tear down the standards of a conservative Christian morality, to unfit the reader for the humdrum monotony of common life” (1048).
+W. F. Gallaway, writing about “The Conservative Attitude Toward Fiction, 1770–1830” finds that in this period it was thought novels were able to “tear down the standards of a conservative Christian morality, to unfit the reader for the humdrum monotony of common life” (1048).
 Such attitudes have persisted and according to Ursula K. Le Guin “traditional Puritan values” have caused Americans:

 as a people, to look upon all works of the imagination either as suspect, or as contemptible. […] Such a rejection of the entire art of fiction is related to several American characteristics: our Puritanism, our work ethic, our profit-mindedness, and even our sexual mores.
 (40)

-Suspicion of fiction is so strong that even evangelical Christian authors of inspirational (Christian) romances, who offer their readers novels which “embody, at least ideally, a perfect combination of romantic elements and religious themes” (Neal Romancing 82)
+Suspicion of fiction is so strong that even evangelical Christian authors of "inspirational" (Christian) romances, who offer their readers novels which “embody, at least ideally, a perfect combination of romantic elements and religious themes” (Neal 2006, 82),

 have expressed their frustration with how other conservative Protestants view their literary endeavors. […] Janette Oke relates, “I think there are a number who still feel that what we should be spending our time reading is nonfiction, self-help, and devotional study books.”
 (Neal 34)